7 eco friendly things you don’t know about Hawaii Island

 3) Many islanders also have and maintain their own waste processing

-Depending on the area being urban or more remote, most of the waste processing is the sole owner’s responsibility whether it is through a septic system or other system like cesspools.
+Depending on the area being urban or more remote, most of the waste processing is the sole owner’s responsibility whether it is through a septic system or other system like cesspools (these are being phased out on the islands).
 Since the land in Hawaii is quite porous, creating a personal sewage system can be done inexpensively and is encouraged by the county planning department.

 4) Island electricity and services are probably the highest cost per kilowatt in the United States